Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 • Satisfies Social Analysis GE

-CCAS 10A – Introduction to Chicana/Chicano Studies: History and Culture (IN-PERSON)
+CCAS 10A – Introduction to Chicana/Chicano Studies: History and Culture (IN-PERSON & ONLINE))

-• Satisfies Literary & Cultural Analysis OR Philosophical & Linguistics Analysis OR Visual & Performing Arts GE
+• Satisfies Literary & Cultural Analysis GE OR Philosophical & Linguistics Analysis GE OR Visual and Performance Arts Analysis and Practice GE

 • Satisfies a prep course for Chicana and Chicano Studies major and minor